An expat community is a town that has a high concentration of expatriates or expats.

 The three main expat communities in Panama are Panama City, Coronado, and Boquete.
 There are about 3,500 expats in Boquete and most of the expats live there full time.
 Boquete has a population of 30,000 so expats are about 10% of the population.

 I’m not sure how many expats live in Coronado, but I see expats everywhere I go when I’m in Coronado.
 I’ve been told that approximately 40% of the expats are Canadian, 30% Americas and the rest are primarily European.
 Many of the expats in Coronado do not live there full time.
 My guess would be that there are more total expats in Coronado than Boquete but fewer of them live in Coronado full time.

 There are also a lot of expats in Panama City but expats are harder to find because it is such a large city with almost 3 million people.

 No one knows for sure how many expats there are in Panama because there is no requirement to register with any Embassy.

-Other areas like Volcan, El Valle, Las Tablas, Sante Fe, David, Pedasi and Puerto Armuellas certainly have expats living there but a tiny fraction compared to Coronado or Boquete.
+Other areas like Volcan, El Valle, Las Tablas, Sante Fe, David, and Pedasi certainly have expats living there but a tiny fraction compared to Coronado or Boquete.
 English is not widely spoken in any of these other areas.

 The good thing about living in Boquete is that English is widely spoken.
 The bad thing about living in Boquete is that English is so widely spoken that you don’t need to learn Spanish.
 It’s much harder to learn Spanish if you live in an expat community.
 You will have a much better life in Panama if you learn at least some Spanish.